lfsanche/starter-hugo-academic/content/test/hola.md

 {{< figure src="first_figure.json" title="A caption" >}}

-jupyter nbconvert tt.ipynb --to markdown --NbConvertApp.output_files_dir=.
+jupyter nbconvert hh.ipynb --to markdown --NbConvertApp.output_files_dir=.

 # Copy the contents of Untitled.md and append it to index.md:
 cat Untitled.md | tee -a index.md